bchainhub/txms.js/README.md

 Stay safe.
 Do not broadcast your private key or any sensitive data you wish to safeguard.

+## Server processors

+You can deploy your own server to process the SMS/MMS messages.

+DataLayer is offering [open-source server](https://github.com/DataLayerHost/txms-server) processor for SMS and MMS messages.

 ## Pricing considerations

 The service is free to use, but you may incur charges from your mobile provider.

 Prices may vary depending on the provider and the country.

 In Slovakia, for example, the price is 0.06 EUR (worldwide) per SMS.
-This can be 0.18 - 0.24 EUR for a 3,4-part SMS which corresponds to one transaction.
+This can be 0.12 - 0.18 EUR for a 2,3-part SMS which corresponds to one transaction.

+This is placing TxMS in slight preference (2 or 3 messages), because it is more efficient than HEX (3 messages).

 ### MMS

 If you need to send a larger transaction, you can use MMS (Multimedia Messaging Service).
-This service is not supported by this tool.

 MMS is better suited for larger files and Blockchain transactions.

+One MMS has 1600 characters.
 The MMS text limit is 5000 characters.
 MMS object has a limit of 2048 KB.

+To send MMS, you can use two options:

+- You can place the content as text document with extension `.txms` and send it to the same number.
+Each transaction can be divided with new line.
+You can place multiple `txms` files in one MMS.
+- Place transaction(s) in the text message body and send it to the same number.
+Each transaction can be divided with new line.

+MMS has about the same price as SMS (in Slovakia), but the downside is that smartphone should have enabled the MMS service and the data are stored on 3rd party server.

+Warning: MMS documents are stored on the server and available to download for certain period of time.

 ## Contributions